British folk group mixes rural traditions with Christmas

 Care, who got his start playing in a Morris dance band at age nine, reckons there is a synthesis between Christmas and folk culture in Britain.

-This stretches from music to dance and to Mummers plays, colourful traditional street theatre often performed at Christmas and celebrating the triumph of good over evil.
+This stretches from music to dance and to Mummers plays, colorful traditional street theatre often performed at Christmas and celebrating the triumph of good over evil.

 "The folk world embraces Christmas because of the traditional aspect of it all," Care said.